Reviews

 "Andrew’s book is wonderfully readable, lucidly written, and a one-of-a-kind resource for art models both new and experienced, as well as artists, teachers, and students.
 With its very publication, The Art Model’s Handbook has solidified the legitimacy, virtue, and immeasurable value of serious, professional art modeling." entire review

 "As an artist who works with models virtually every day, and who trains people to be art models, this handbook has proven to be a most comprehensive and well thought out addition to my library.
-I recommend it to every person who comes to me wondering what it is like to model for an artist.
-This is a great book to read about the art and business of being a model."
+I recommend it to every person who comes to me wondering what it is like to model for an artist."

 Brian Smith, Artist, Toronto